-Cloud security platform Zscaler (NASDAQ:ZS) announced better-than-expected results in the Q2 FY2023 quarter, with revenue up 51.7% year on year to $387.6 million.
-Guidance for next quarter's revenue was $397 million at the midpoint, 2.45% above the average of analyst estimates.
-Zscaler made a GAAP loss of $57.5 million, improving on its loss of $100.4 million, in the same quarter last year.
+Cloud security platform Zscaler (NASDAQ:ZS) beat analyst expectations in Q3 FY2023 quarter, with revenue up 46% year on year to $418.8 million.
+The company expects that next quarter's revenue would be around $430 million, which is the midpoint of the guidance range.
+That was roughly in line with analyst expectations.
+Zscaler made a GAAP loss of $46 million, improving on its loss of $101.4 million, in the same quarter last year.

 After successfully selling all four of his previous cybersecurity companies, Jay Chaudhry's fifth venture, Zscaler (NASDAQ:ZS) offers software as a service that helps companies securely connect to applications and networks in the cloud.

 The Zscaler Internet Access platform works as a door to the internet through which their customers route all their web traffic and Zscaler ensures malware and viruses doesn’t get in and internal data doesn’t get out.
 Their Private Access product creates a secure tunnel between a user and an internal application, so the data transferred is never put on the public internet.

 Almost every company is slowly finding itself becoming a technology company and facing cybersecurity risks.
 The migration of businesses to the cloud and employees working remotely in insecure environments is increasing demand modern cloud-based network security software, which offers better performance at lower cost than maintaining the traditional on-premise solutions, such as expensive specialized firewall hardware.